SadcatIce/dud3-murder-mystery/README.md

 ## Kit/misc stuff
 - The Radar Scan, Heartbeat Sensor, Datapad and Phone all have their own graphics to distinguish them easier when players are holding them.
-- Murderer Ghost also has a graphic for it.
+- Murderer Ghost and the shotgun also have custom graphics.

 ## Death Sounds/Music
 - Bonk (plays when killing someone with the Bonk Hammer)